 That’s because organic ingredients must comply with notably more stringent government standards — standards which significantly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-As a group, the brand features an average protein content of 51% and a mean fat level of 29%.
-Together, these figures suggest a carbohydrate content of 13% for the overall product line.
+As a group, the brand features an average protein content of 50% and a mean fat level of 25%.
+Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-And a fat-to-protein ratio of about 56%.
+And a fat-to-protein ratio of about 52%.

 Above-average protein.
-Near-average fat.
+Below-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Even when you consider the mild protein-boosting effect of the alfalfa, this looks like the profile of a raw product containing an abundance of meat.
+Even when you consider the mild protein-boosting effect of the alfalfa, this looks like the profile of a raw dog food containing an abundance of meat.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.